Articulate AnyMesh: Open-Vocabulary 3D Articulated Objects Modeling: Method

 \subsection{Movable Part Segmentation via VLM assistant}

-As shown in Figure~\ref{fig:pipeline}A, this step aims to segment all movable parts from a 3D mesh and identify their semantics in an open-vocabulary manner.
-We primarily use PartSlip++ \cite{zhou2023partslip++} as our segmentation method.
-In PartSlip++, an image of the input mesh is first fed into a VLM to recognize all movable parts.
-Next, an open-vocabulary grounding model \cite{ren2024dino}, and SAM are applied to 2D rendered images of the input mesh to extract bounding boxes and segmentation masks of the relevant part semantic labels.
-These multiview 2D detection and segmentation results are then fused to produce the 3D part segmentation.
+As shown in Figure~\ref{fig:pipeline}A, this step segments all movable parts from a 3D mesh and identifies their semantics in an open-vocabulary manner.
+We primarily adopt PartSlip++ \cite{zhou2023partslip++} for segmentation.
+Given a 3D object and a list of part labels, PartSlip++ applies an open-vocabulary grounding model \citep{ren2024dino, li2022grounded} and SAM to 2D rendered images to extract bounding boxes and segmentation masks for the relevant semantic labels.
+These multi-view 2D detections are then fused to produce the final 3D part segmentation.
+In our pipeline, the label list is generated by feeding an image of the input mesh into a VLM to identify all movable parts.